NestorDP/littlebot_gazebo/README.md

   # To check if the package is listed in your ROS packages
   ros2 pkg list | grep littlebot*
   ```
-  If the package is listed, you have successfully installed the Littlebot packages.
+  If the packages are listed, you have successfully installed the Littlebot packages.

   Congratulations!
 You have now installed the **littlebot_gazebo** package and are ready to explore and simulate your Littlebot robot in the Gazebo environment.